zhenkewu/CFRL/JOSS/paper.md

 trajectories.

-The `CFRL` library is built upon this definition of RL counterfactual fairness introduced in Wang et al. (2025).
-It implements the data preprocessing algorithm proposed by Wang et al. (2025) and provides a set of tools to evaluate the value and counterfactual fairness achieved by a given policy.
+The `CFRL` library is built upon this definition of RL counterfactual fairness introduced in @wang2025cfrl.
+It implements the data preprocessing algorithm proposed by @wang2025cfrl and provides a set of tools to evaluate the value and counterfactual fairness achieved by a given policy.
 In particular, it takes in an offline RL trajectory and outputs a preprocessed, bias-free trajectory, which could be passed to any off-the-shelf offline RL algorithms to learn a counterfactually fair policy.
-Additionally, it could also take in an RL policy and return its value and counterfactual fairness metric.
+Additionally, it could also take in an RL policy and return its value and level of counterfactual fairness.

 # Statement of Need

 Many existing Python libraries implement algorithms that ensure fairness in machine learning.
-For example, `Fairlearn` and `aif360` focus on mitigating bias in single-stage machine learning predictions under statistical assocoiation-based fairness criterion such as demographic parity and equal opportunity ().
-However, they do not accommodate counterfactual fairness, which defines fairness from a causal perspective, and they cannot be easily extended to the reinforcement learning setting in general.
-Additionally, `ml-fairness-gym` provides tools to simulate unfairness in sequential decision-making, but it neither implement algorithms that reduce unfairness nor address counterfactual fairness ().
-To our current knowledge, Wang et al. (2025) is the first work to study counterfactual fairness in reinforcement learning.
+For example, `Fairlearn` [@weerts2023fairlearn] and `aif360` [@aif360-oct-2018] provide tools for mitigating bias in single-stage machine learning predictions under statistical assocoiation-based fairness criterion such as demographic parity and equal opportunity.
+However, they do not focus on counterfactual fairness, which defines fairness from a causal perspective, and they cannot be easily extended to the reinforcement learning setting in general.
+Additionally, `ml-fairness-gym` [@fairness_gym] allows users to simulate unfairness in sequential decision-making, but it neither implement algorithms that reduce unfairness nor address counterfactual fairness.
+To our current knowledge, @wang2025cfrl is the first work to study counterfactual fairness in reinforcement learning.
 Correspondingly, `CFRL` is also the first code library to address counterfactual fairness in the reinforcement learning setting.

 The contribution of CFRL is two-fold.
 First, it implements a data preprocessing algorithm that removes bias from offline RL training data.
-For each individual in the data, the preprocessing algorithm estimates the counterfactual states under different sensitive attribute values and concatenates all of the individual’s counterfactual states into a new state variable.
+For each individual (or sample) in the data, the preprocessing algorithm estimates the counterfactual states under different sensitive attribute values and concatenates all of the individual’s counterfactual states into a new state variable.
 The preprocessed data can then be directly used by existing RL algorithms for policy learning, and the learned policy should be approximately counterfactually fair.
-Second, it provides a platform for evaluating RL policies based on counterfactual fairness.
-After passing in a policy and a trajectory dataset from the target environment, users can assess how well the policy performs in the target environment in terms of the discounted cumulative reward and a counterfactual fairness metric.
+Second, it provides a platform for assessing RL policies based on counterfactual fairness.
+After passing in a policy and a trajectory dataset from the environment of interest, users can assess how well the policy performs in the environment of interest in terms of the discounted cumulative reward and a counterfactual fairness metric.
 This not only allows stakeholders to test their fair RL policies before deployment but also offers RL researchers a hands-on tool to evaluate newly developed counterfactually